 The effects of climate change are already visible in the Helsinki metropolitan area.
 Heat waves have become more common and the duration of the snow cover during winters has decreased.
 The number of floods is expected to rise with the rising sea levels and increased precipitation.

 Adaptation to climate change means tools and methods that can be used to prepare for the effects of climate change and reduce the vulnerability of society and the environment to them.
 Global warming causes changes in the occurrence of extreme weather events and changes conditions, directly and indirectly, over a longer period of time.
 Adaptation measures reduce the damage caused by these changes and promote the functioning of people, societal functions and the environment.

 Adaptation planning begins with identifying climate risks and assessing vulnerabilities.
-A review compiling information on the effects of climate change was prepared for the Helsinki metropolitan area in 2016 based on the fifth assessment report of the Intergovernmental Panel on Climate Change (IPCC).
+A review compiling information on the effects of climate change was prepared for the Helsinki metropolitan area in 2023 based on the sixth assessment report of the Intergovernmental Panel on Climate Change (IPCC).

 Adapting to climate change requires cooperation between all fields of activity in cities.
 The changing climate and its impacts must be taken into account in urban planning and construction, as well as in the development of social and health care services.
 Green infrastructure plays an important role in climate resilience of communities: they help with stormwater management and heat protection.

 Steering and monitoring of climate change adaptation in the Helsinki metropolitan area